kaiaai/voron2_top_hat/README.md

 without changing vertical rails!

 This mod sits between your Voron 2 frame and its top see-through plastic sheet.
-Specifically, this top hat fits into the existing 2020 aluminum extrusion slots on top of your Voron2 - and reproduces 2020 extrusion slots (in plastic) on its own top, so you can re-affix the see-through plastic sheet.
+Specifically, the top hat fits into the existing 2020 aluminum extrusion slots on top of your Voron2 - and reproduces 2020 extrusion slots (in plastic) on its own top, so you can re-affix the see-through plastic sheet.